Srikanth8508/Databricks/Delta_sharing.md

 ---

 ## Purpose
-- Creates secure share container
+- Creates share container
-- Used for sharing objects externally
+- Enables secure data sharing

 ---

-# 3. Add Table to Share
+# 5. Add Table to Share

 ## Description
 Adds a Delta table into the Share object.

-Recipients can access tables added to the Share.
+Recipients can access only objects added to the Share.

 ## Command